Embedded Wizard

 Embedded Wizard is a graphical user interface tool developed and distributed by TARA Systems GmbH for creating graphical user interface (GUI) applications mainly for embedded systems, including microcontroller and microprocessor units.
 It provides a WYSIWYG front-end for editing graphics, effects and logic of the user interface and generates source code for particular target hardware.
 Embedded Wizard is independent of a specific graphics hardware, color format or input mechanism.
 It supports object oriented programming and does not require a Real-time operating system/Operating system, allowing GUIs to run on bare metal.

 Embedded Wizard is mainly used to develop GUI applications for products in the area of industrial automation, consumer electronics, home appliances, medical industry, automotive industry and products equipped with a graphics display with or without a touch screen.

 History

 The first version of Embedded Wizard was released in 2003 by TARA Systems GmbH, an embedded software development company located in Munich, Germany.
 It was intended as a successor of previous GUI tools from TARA Systems GmbH, like M2-Builder.
 In contrast to former tools, Embedded Wizard enabled platform-independent development, introduced its own programming language Chora, and was designed to support object oriented programming and resource-constrained devices, such as microcontroller.
-Since the first version, the tool has been extended with new features like an integrated debugger, a memory footprint analysis of RAM and flash consumption or support for effects and animations with a 3D perception and vector graphics.
+Since the first version, the tool has been extended with new features, including an integrated debugger, memory footprint analysis for RAM and flash, support for effects and animations with 3D perception and vector graphics, as well as an AI console for intelligent UI development assistance and a Figma plugin that enables pixel-perfect design import, seamless synchronization, and efficient conversion into implementable code.

 Embedded Wizard was designed and developed by Paul Banach and Manfred Schweyer.